-Going down in the WRC history books for winning the first ever Copec World Rally Chile, the Estonion led from the second stage of the first day and never really looked back, nor did he look troubled at any point.
+Going down in the WRC history books for winning the first-ever Copec World Rally Chile, the Estonian led from the second stage of the first day and never really looked back, nor did he look troubled at any point.
 Winning the sixth round of the Championship by some 23 seconds was a fantastic result for both him and Toyota Gazoo Racing WRT.

 “It’s great to finish this first edition of Rally Chile like this.
 It’s been three very demanding days which required plenty of concentration and energy.
 I am happy for myself and particularly for the guys at Toyota Gazoo Racing.
 We lost the lead in two events before, so it was our time to win now.”